manumoualek/makersbnb/README.md

 I want to be able to an create an account

 1b)
+As a user of Makers BnB
+So that I can find a sapce to hire
+I want to be able to sign in

+1c)
 As a host of Makers Bnb
 So that I can rent something out
 I want to able to list a space